Concurrency With Async

 Let’s start by understanding why the messages all come in at once after the full delay, rather than coming in with delays in between each one.
 Within a given async block, the order that await keywords appear in the code is also the order they happen when running the program.

 To get the behavior we want, where the sleep delay happens between receiving each message, we need to put the tx and rx operations in their own async blocks.
-Then the runtime can execute each of them separately using trpl::join, just like in the counting example.
+Then the runtime can execute each of them separately using trpl::join, just as in the counting example.
 Once again, we await the result of calling trpl::join, not the individual futures.
-If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we are trying not to do.
+If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we’re trying not to do.

 Filename: src/main.rs